fresheneesz/deadunitCore/README.md

 * `<actualValue>` - (optional) the "actual value" being tested.
 The test results will contain information about the actual value.
 Example: `this.ok(num === 5, num)`
 * `<expectedValue>` - (optional) the "expected value".
 The test results will contain information on the expected value.
 Example: `this.ok(obj.x === 5, obj.x, 5)

 `this.count(<number>)` - Declares that a test contains a certain `<number>` of test groups and asserts (the `ok` method call).
 Does not count asserts in subtests.
+This should only be called once per group, and shouldn't be called asynchronously.
+This is also used to determine when tests are complete.
+If `count` is not called in a test, that test completes when all of its subtests complete.
+If `count` is called, then the test completes when the count is reached.

 `this.test([<name>, ]<testFunction>)` - runs a subtest.
 Has the same behavior as `Unit.test`.
 Any number of subtests can be nested inside eachother.

-`this.done()` - indicates that no more asynchronous parts of tests are expected for the entire test (ie not just the particular test group).
-This can be called before the synchronous parts of the test are done without any problems.
-Throws an exception if called more than once.

 `this.log(<value>, <value2>, ...)` - Records a concatenated list of values that can be accessed in the test results.
 This will probably normally be used to record informational string messages.